 URL: the actual hyperlink value of the link - click this to open the target destination in a new browser window.

-Author: the author who created the link record (only if more than one author exists in the Users administration panel).
+Author: the author who created the link record (only if more than one author exists in the Users panel).

 At the top of the list there is an option ‘Show detail’.
 When marked additional columns (and additional info) will be presented: